PostAgent

 Is the description appropriately sized, front-loaded, and free of redundancy?

-Concise, front-loaded with purpose, then usage guidance, then a clear warning.
-Every sentence adds value.
+Concise, front-loaded with purpose, then usage path, then consequences, then preconditions.
+Every sentence adds value; no filler.

 Shorter descriptions cost fewer tokens and are easier for agents to parse.
 Every sentence should earn its place.